ElArkk/jax-unirep/README.md

 ## Usage

-To generate representations of same-length sequences, use `jax_unirep.featurize.get_reps`.
+To generate representations of protein sequences, pass a list of same-length sequences as strings to `jax_unirep.featurize.get_reps`.
 It will return a tuple consisting of the following representations for each sequence:

-- h_final: Final hidden state of the mLSTM
+- `h_final`: Final hidden state of the mLSTM
-- c_final: Final cell state of the mLSTM
+- `c_final`: Final cell state of the mLSTM
-- h_avg: Average hidden state of the mLSTM over the whole sequence.
+- `h_avg`: Average hidden state of the mLSTM over the whole sequence.

 # License